cmu-db/peloton/src/optimizer/README.md

 * Property enforcing, which adds missing properties descirbing the output format, e.g. sort order.
 * Operator to plan transformation, which turns the best physical operator tree into an execution plan.

 The rewrite phase consists of predicate push-down and unnesting, they will run once separately before later optimization phases.
-Transformation, stats derivation, physical implementation and property enforcing will not be separated, an new operator generated from a transformation rule is going to be implemented as a physical operator and cost immediately, this allows us to do pruning based on the cost to avoid enumerating inefficient plans.
+Transformation, stats derivation, physical implementation and property enforcing will not be separated, a new logical operator tree generated from a transformation rule is going to be implemented as a physical operator and cost immediately, this allows us to do pruning based on the cost to avoid enumerating inefficient plans.
+Consider we are calculating cost for an operator tree `((A join B join C) join D)`.
+If the cost of only joining the intermidiate table `(A join B join C)` and the base table `D` already exceeded the cost of another operator tree in the same group, say, `((A join B) join (C join D))`, we'll do the pruning by avoiding join order enumeration for `(A join B join C)`.
+If we do transformation and implementation separately, the pruning is not possible, because when we're costing an operator tree after the implementation phase, the join order of all it's child groups have already been enumerated in the transformation phase.

 The entrance of the optimizer is `Optimizer::BuildPelotonPlanTree()` in [`optimizer.cpp`](https://github.com/chenboy/peloton/blob/optimizer_doc/src/optimizer/optimizer.cpp).
 We'll cover each phase in the following sections.